 For much of our settled history—and even today in parts of the world—most people lived in close proximity to farm animals.
 Animals fertilized our crops, shared our labors, and nourished our bodies, helping us enlarge our settled communities.
 Families commonly kept a few farm animals, gave them names, and saw them as individuals with distinct temperaments.
 Children grew up around them, related to them effortlessly, and came to know their cycles of birth, aging, and death.
 Our obligations to domestic animals arose in part from a sense of kinship, community, and mutual dependence; we saw in them our own instincts, physical vulnerabilities, and social-filial attachments.
 They frequently inhabited our myths and polytheistic beliefs.
 Each time we killed and ate one of them, we also silently paid the price, however small, of having known the animal in life and in its dying moments.
 Children were often saddened by the slaughter of an animal they knew, and missed the animal for a while.
 Ritual animal sacrifices occurred only on special occasions.
 Abuse of animals occurred too but it was neither systematic nor centrally organized, and depended on the moral compasses of their owners.
 Like people, animals had their own luck in ending up with a severe human family or a gentler one.

 In later millennia, urbanization, specialization, and new economic, religious, and humanistic ideas began altering our relations with farm animals.
-Their ownership became concentrated in fewer hands, flocks and herds grew larger.
+Ownership of farm animals became concentrated in fewer hands, flocks and herds grew larger.
 As a result, the individuality of animals was lost to their owners and they began receding from most people's everyday lives.
 Over time, farm animals became yet another natural resource managed by specialists, who harvested their material value and transferred it to others via the market.
 It would hardly be an exaggeration to say that a hallmark of our modernity is a drastic loss of first-hand knowledge and experience of nature's beats and rhythms, including knowledge of animal lives.
 Most people today have no experience with farm animals.
 Generations of us have grown up in urban housing, public parks, and city streets, and rarely around the animals we eat.
 From a young age, we socialize our children—rather indoctrinate them, for there is nothing natural about it—to dearly love and fuss over some domesticated animals while eating others without thought, not unlike eating carrots.

 The Modern Business of Killing